Dressing as a Lady Lawyer

 If your firm or the court has a specific dress code, do your best to follow it.
 Dress codes are in place for a reason, even if the reason doesn’t seem to make sense.
 Not following the dress code is the easiest way for things to go amiss.
 Nothing says “unprofessional” like someone who blatantly disregards the dress code.
 If you want the freedom to start incorporating your style into your wardrobe, start by making sure everything you’ve chosen to wear follows the dress code and build from there.

-It has been discussed before, but there is nothing wrong with weaving some of your own style into your business wardrobe.
+There is nothing wrong with weaving some of your style into your business wardrobe.
 Do you have a favorite color?
 Wear that color shirt under your suit jacket.
 Do you like sparkly things?
 Include one accessory, as long as it’s not distracting.
 Just because you’re in a stuffy courtroom doesn’t mean that your style has to be stifled.
-Just remember—the other people in the room should notice your intelligence before they notice what you wear.
+Just remember, the other people in the room should notice your intelligence before they notice what you wear.
 As long as you follow that rule of thumb, you should be just fine.